-Contents Pg.no
+Contents Page Number

 Contents 2

-1. Advice and Safeguarding Contact List 3 - 4
+1. Advice and Safeguarding Contact List 3

-2. The Legal Framework and Guidance 5 - 7
+2. The Legal Framework and Guidance 5

-3. Introduction 7 - 8
+3. Introduction 7

-4. Our Ethos 8
+4. Our Ethos 7

-5. Scope 8 - 11
+5. Scope 8

-6. Supporting Children 11 - 14
+6. Supporting Children 11

-7. Safeguarding Procedure 14 - 15
+7. Safeguarding Procedure 13

-8. Dealing with a disclosure made by a child - advice for all members of staff 15 - 16
+8. B. Dealing with an allegations or concerns shared made by a child - advice for all members of staff

-9. Discussing concerns with the family and the child - advice for the DSL(DSL) and Deputy DSL 16 - 17
+9. Discussing concerns with the family and the child - advice for the DSL(DSL) and Deputy DSL

 10. Safer workforce and managing allegations against staff and volunteers

-11. Staff induction, training and development 18 - 19
+11. Staff induction, training and development 17

-12. Confidentiality, consent and information sharing 19
+12. Confidentiality, consent and information sharing 17

-13. Inter-agency working 19 - 20
+13. Inter-agency working 18

-14. Contractors, service and activity providers and work placement providers 20
+14. Contractors, service and activity providers and work placement providers 19

-15. Whistle-blowing and complaints 20 - 21
+15. Whistle-blowing and complaints 19

-16. Site security 21
+16. Site security 19

-18. Quality Assurance 21
+17. Quality Assurance 20

-19. Policy Review 21
+18. Policy Review 20

-Appendix 1 Child Protection Record of Concern or Disclosure 22 - 24
+Appendix 1 Child Protection Record of Concern

-Appendix 2 Body Map 25 - 26
+Appendix 2 Body Map 24

-Appendix 3 Allegation Flowchart - What You Must Do 27
+Appendix 3 Allegation Flowchart - What You Must Do 26

-Appendix 4 CP Flow Chart - What You Must Do 28
+Appendix 4 CP Flow Chart - What You Must Do 27